keptn-sandbox/k6-service/docs/k6-prometheus-example/README.md

 ## Demo Video

 In this video I have presented the demo for the whole K6 using Job Executor Service demo - [Youtube](https://youtu.be/h0eAzoOnaqY?t=358)

+## Next Tutorial

+Please follow the [next tutorial](../k6-prometheus-quality-gate-example/README.md) for running Quality Gates Evaluation on these metrics exported by K6 to Prometheus.